 Now take a Borel set $C \subset Y$ that is a complete section for $F_0$, so that $\comp{C}$ meets every infinite equivalence class of $F_1$.
 We can find such a $C$ by letting $Z$ be an uncountable standard Borel space and extending $F_0$ and $F_1$ to aperiodic equivalence relations $F_0^*$ and $F_1^*$ on $Y \disjointunion Z$ such that if $x \in Z$ and $y \in Y$, then $x \cancel{F_0^*} y$ and $x F_1^* y$ only if $[y]_{F_1}$ is finite.
 Now find disjoint complete sections for $F_0^*$ and $F_1^*$.

 Let $H_0^*$ be the graph $H_0$ but with the edges from $C$ removed, and let $H_1^*$ be the graph $H_1$ but with the edges from $C$ added.
 Clearly $H_0^*$ has no lines.
 Further, all the lines that we have added to $H_1^*$ must contain rays from $H_1$.
 This is because the elements of $C$ in a new line in $H_1^*$ must all be $F_1$-related, and therefore come from an $F_1$-class that is finite.
-Hence, $H_1^*$ is smooth on these lines, which we can edge-color in a Borel way with $2$ colors.
+Hence, we can edge-color these lines from $H_1^*$ in a Borel way with $2$-colors.

 If we perform the same process again with $H_1^*$ and $H_0^*$ in lieu of $H_0$ and $H_1$, respectively, then we obtain Borel graphs $H_0^{**}$ and $H_1^{**}$ such that $G = H_0^{**} \union H_1^{**}$ and both $H_0^{**}$ and $H_1^{**}$ have Borel edge colorings with $2$ colors.